Emissions

 All of these arguments are clearly aimed at the activist, conservative United States Supreme Court.

-Senator Wiener issued the following statement in response:
+Senator Wiener issued the following statement in response to the litigation:

 “The U.S. Chamber of Commerce’s lawsuit against these groundbreaking climate laws is straight up climate denial,” said Senator Wiener.
 “Why is the Chamber of Commerce working so aggressively to block basic transparency for the public?
 We know the answer.
 It’s not because of the Chamber’s bogus arguments about cost and implementation, since it’s both inexpensive and easy for corporations to make these disclosures.
 It’s not because of the Chamber’s bizarre and frivolous First Amendment argument.
 Rather, the Chamber is taking this extremist legal action because many large corporations — particularly fossil fuel corporations and large banks — are absolutely terrified that if they have to tell the public how dramatically they’re fueling climate change, they’ll no longer be able to mislead the public and investors.
 The Chamber and large corporate polluters don’t want the public to know how much they’re strangling the planet with carbon emissions — that’s why they filed this baseless lawsuit.